 Being a savvy consumer means a lot of things.
 It can refer to a person who knows how to get the lowest price on whatever he or she is buying.
 It can also mean finding the best value—the highest quality product for the most reasonable price.
-Or, it can refer to someone who shops ethically, according to his or her values.
+Or, it can refer to someone who supports a local CSA program.

-The locally grown food movement has been gaining momentum.
-At the same time, the high cost of food is challenging all of us to find new ways to cut costs without sacrificing healthy eating.
+The locally grown organic food movement has been gaining momentum in the U.S. The soaring, high cost of fresh food is challenging all of us to find new ways to manage costs without sacrificing healthy eating.

-Food that has not been genetically altered, harvested prematurely or infused with chemicals to be able to withstand a 1,000 mile or longer journey from the farm to your table tastes better.
+Food that has not been genetically altered, harvested prematurely, or infused with chemicals to be able to withstand a 1,000 mile or longer journey from the farm to your table is not only healthier for our families, but it tastes better.
 Members of CSAs tend to eat seasonally.
 And they eat very fresh produce, which has been proven to be much more nutritious.

 Cost versus benefit

-It doesn’t get more local than growing produce in your backyard, but not everyone has the skills, expertise or resources to start a farm out back.
+It doesn’t get more local than growing produce in your backyard, but not everyone has the space, skills, expertise, or resources to start a farm outback.
+And check the calendar.
+We are well into the 2022 growing season.
 Home gardening is not the only option for someone who wants to reap the benefits of eating locally produced food.
 Participating in a CSA can be a great solution.